Mold In The Northwoods: Why It Happens

 • Affect your health, especially if you suffer from asthma, allergies, or other respiratory conditions.

-• Trigger symptoms like fatigue, brain fog, skin irritation, and chronic sinus issues—many of which are easy to misattribute to other causes.
+• Trigger symptoms like fatigue, brain fog, skin irritation, and chronic joint pain—many of which are easy to misattribute to other causes.

 Why Mold Is a Health Concern